PETRULIS - DE VRIES LAB

 Removing sex-different vasopressin cells in bed nucleus of the stria terminalis (BNST) alters social behavior

-In males, selectively lesioning BNST vasopressin (VP) cells reduced social investigation of other males and increased urine marking in the presence of a live female, without altering ultrasonic vocalizations, aggression, copulation, anxiety, or investigation of females.
-In females, which have significantly fewer VP cells in the BNST, cell removal influenced copulatory behavior but otherwise had minimal effects on social behavior and communication, indicating that these cells contribute to sex differences in social behavioral function.
-Complimentary projects using RNA-interference to reduce vasopressin are ongoing.
+In males only, selective lesions of BNST vasopressin (AVP) cells reduced social investigation of other males without altering ultrasonic vocalizations, aggression, copulation, anxiety, or investigation of females.
+In females, which have significantly fewer VP cells in the BNST, cell removal had minimal effects on social behavior and communication, indicating that these cells contribute to sex differences in social behavioral function.
+Similar effects were observed when AVP expression was knocked down in the BNST using RNA-interference.
+Increased social investigation of males by males can be driven by BNST AVP to lateral septum projections and depends on the vasopressin 1a receptor (see panel)

 Removing sex-different vasopressin cells in bed nucleus of the stria terminalis (BNST) alters positive hedonic states and impairs recognition of social novelty